Federal Interstate Registration Scheme

 FIRS B-doubles and Higher Mass Limits routes

-As of 10 February 2014, the National Heavy Vehicle Regulator will be responsible for the administration of Access Permits and Determinations for all heavy vehicles driving within Queensland, NSW, ACT, Victoria, Tasmania and SA.
+The National Heavy Vehicle Regulator (NHVR) is responsible for the administration of interstate Road Access Permits and Determinations for heavy vehicles driving within Queensland, NSW, ACT, Victoria, Tasmania and SA.
+These jurisdictions (except Tasmania) are operating under temporary delegation from the NHVR to process specific intrastate permit applications.
+Operators seeking such permits should apply directly to their local road authority.

 FIRS restricted access vehicles such as B-doubles and Higher Mass Limit combinations operate on designated routes which include those authorised by relevant instruments made under the Heavy Vehicle National Law Act 2012 (HVNL) as well as WA and NT laws.
-Schedule 4A of the Interstate Road Transport Regulations 1986 specifies the relevant National, State and Territory legislation.
+Section 2(1) of the Interstate Road Transport Regulations 1986 specifies the relevant National, State and Territory legislation, under the definition of ‘relevant instrument’.

 Additional designated routes are specified in the following Determinations of Federal Routes as made by the Australian Government.
 They have been made for those routes that are not authorised by a relevant instrument made by the NHVR (as governed by the HVNL), States or Territories.
 For example, restricted access routes in WA are authorised by Period Permit (rather than by notice) and published on the internet (rather than by gazette).